-Florida employers must develop and enforce a policy prohibiting smoking in the workplace, including posting "no smoking" signs to increase awareness.
+Florida employers must develop and enforce a policy prohibiting smoking in the workplace.
+Employers may post "no smoking" signs to increase awareness.

 Florida does not have a law protecting smokers from discrimination, nor does it have a law protecting employees from discipline or discharge based on their off-duty conduct generally.

 If you want to go right to the source and look up Florida law on workplace smoking laws -- or if you're writing a letter to your employer or employee and want to cite the applicable law -- the relevant statute(s) can be found at Fla.
 Stat.
 Ann.
 Sections 386.201 to 386.209.

 Workplace smoking information is also available in Nolo's books Your Rights in the Workplace, by Barbara Repa (Nolo) and The Employer's Legal Handbook, by Aaron Hotfelder (Nolo).